ipfs/community/README.md

 The IPFS community is growing, and already has many resources.
 We ought to maintain them, build more, and improve all the things.
 This repository is for meta, non-code discussions (in the [issues](issues)) and for documents used by multiple repositories, such as the various Contributing guidelines.

 **NOTE:** If you're interested in discussing code, jumping on our community calls, or talking to developers about our overall project management, go to [ipfs/team-mgmt](https://github.com/ipfs/team-mgmt).
 We announce **our weekly calls** in the [ipfs/team-mgmt issues](https://github.com/ipfs/team-mgmt/issues).
-You can also open issues in specific repositories (like [go-ipfs](https://github.com/ipfs/go-ipfs)), and come talk to us on [IRC at #ipfs on freenode](http://webchat.freenode.net/?channels=%23ipfs) or [Matrix](https://matrix.to/#/!yhqiEdqNjyPbxtUjzm:matrix.org?via=matrix.org&via=swedneck.xyz&via=permaweb.io).
+You can also open issues in specific repositories (like [go-ipfs](https://github.com/ipfs/go-ipfs)), and come talk to us on [Forums and Chat](https://docs.ipfs.io/community/).

 Our goals here are to work on resources that help us with:

 - **Building and Maintaining [Community Infrastructure](https://github.com/ipfs/infrastructure)**
   - Public Gateways
   - Testing + CI Services
-  - IRC Bots
   - Websites
   - Communication Channels
 - **Improving documentation of various projects**